 The events are in English to allow people from all over the world to take part.
-After a brief introduction from us at space and place, you will be invited to sit down with someone and enjoy fine Viennese food in a relaxed atmosphere.
+After a brief introduction from us at space and place, you meet someone and enjoy fine Viennese food in a relaxed atmosphere.

-Have a look at the Tischgespraeche page on our site to learn more about the concept of a conversation meal, which we first staged in April 2012.
-This page is in German.
+Look at the Tischgespraeche page on our site to learn more about the concept of a conversation meal, which we first staged in April 2012 (in German).

 The Vienna Coffeehouse Conversations build on Oxford University professor Theodore Zeldin’s Conversation Meals, which have taken place as part of street festivals, in art galleries from London to Singapore, and at the World Economic Forum in Davos.